wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-center-of-enablement.md

-Title: What is our centre of enablement and WHY do we need it?
+Title: What is our Centre of Enablement (CoE) and WHY do we need it?
 Date: 2020-10-27 13:13
 Category: Posts
 Tags: agile, devops, posters